ut3/ramstetter.com/content/pages/past-clients/index.md

 ---
 title: "Past Clients"
 date: "2024-02-08"
+menu:
+ main:
+  weight: 100
+  name: "Past Clients"
 ---

-You can [view my resume here](/files/rick-ramstetter-resume-20231102.pdf).
-The password is my given/first name in lowercase repeated three times with no spaces.
+[View my resume here](/files/rick-ramstetter-resume-20231102.pdf).
+The password is my surname in lowercase.

 Before I became a Meteorcomm employee in 2022, I relied on the positive feedback of my consulting clients for success.
 This is what those clients had to say: